DRESS CODE (Rock Hill School District Policy JICA)

 If necessary, the administrative staff will meet to approve any attire not covered by the dress code.
 The principal reserves the right to repeal or amend any changes to the policy as necessary and will communicate all changes to students, parents/guardians, and staff in writing prior to implementing any changes.
 The principal also reserves the right to waive any of these rules for special days, events, and occasions as predetermined and adequately communicated to students, parents/guardians, and staff.

 Students that are found in violation of the Standard Code of Dress may be subject to disciplinary action at the discretion of the grade level administrator and building principal.
-Disciplinary action may range from an after-school detention for simple and/or occasional violations to suspension for students who continually and willfully violate the policy.
+Disciplinary action may range from a warning, confiscation of unapproved items to be returned at the end of the school day to after-school detention for simple and/or occasional violations to suspension for students who continually and willfully violate the policy.
 Students who come to school inappropriately dressed or out of compliance may be held out of class until the violation is reasonably corrected.
 Absences from class because of dress code violations will be ruled unlawful.